Become a Member of the Water Worx Team!

 - Use English effectively to communicate in person, over the telephone and in writing.

-- Use tact, initiative, prudence and independent judgment within general policy, procedural and legal guidelines.
+- Use tact, initiative, prudence and independent judgment within general policy, procedural, and legal guidelines.

 - Establish and maintain effective working relationships with those contacted in the course of the work.

-Examples of Duties - Typical Job Functions
+Example of Typical Job Functions:

-- Inspects and tests cross connection control and backflow devices as well as fire hydrants.
+- Inspects and tests cross connection control and backflow devices, as well as fire hydrants.

 - Inspects residential and commercial facilities for compliance with the municipality’s regulations.